dlregression/dlregression.github.io/index.md

 ### Source Code
 The source code of our study is available [here](implementation/dlregression.zip).

-### Hyper-parameters for RQ1 and RQ2
+### Hyper-parameters

-In RQ1 and RQ2, every model follows the following hyper-parameters:
+In our study, every model follows the following hyper-parameters:

 Epochs: 100